 A bowl of grits is most often eaten at breakfast, but this Southern favorite is versatile enough for any meal.
 Our version uses coarsely ground grits cooked low and slow, with Parmesan and cheddar to make them extra creamy.
 A poached egg adds even more richness, while asparagus, fava beans, and peas bring a nice green snap.

 Cheesy Mashed White Beans With Kale, Parmesan, and a Fried Egg

 For a satisfyingly creamy dish that requires a lot less stirring than grits, try a quick bowl of mashed white beans simmered with heavy cream and cheese.
-We like to top the beans with bitter sautéed kale and a crispy fried egg.
+We like to top the beans with sautéed kale and a crispy fried egg.

 Spring Salad of Asparagus, Ramps, Snap Peas, and Peas With Poached Egg and Lemon Zest Vinaigrette

 This crunchy salad uses a whole variety of beautiful spring produce: snap peas, asparagus, ramps, pea shoots, and, honestly, anything else that looks good to you at the market right now.
 We perk up the vegetables with a lemon zest vinaigrette, and finish the dish with a soft poached egg.